logicxd/aungmoe/public/pages/2017-12-01-hide-api-endpoints-in-swagger.md

 });
 ```

 And that's it!
-This should allow you to enable certain accounts (differentiated by user id's) to be able to see the full swagger API documentations.
+This should allow you to enable certain accounts to be able to see the full swagger API documentations.